How to reconcile Square income

 Reconciling Square payouts appearing on your main bank account statement

-When you reconcile your uploaded bank transactions, select the Square payout on the left-hand table of your match transactions screen, click the + button, and then, in the popup that appears, select the transaction type as 'mixed income'.
+When you reconcile your uploaded bank transactions, select the Square payout on the left-hand table of your match transactions screen, click the + button, then, in the pop-up that appears, select the transaction type as 'mixed income'.

 Within the 'Enter Mixed Income' screen, enter the details for the transactions in the Square payout:

-• GASDS Donations - for any contactless card donations where the amount given is £30 or less
+• GASDS Donations - any contactless card donations where the amount given is £30 or less

-• Less Expenditure - for the total of the fees deducted (typically grouped into a single expenditure line)
+• Less Expenditure - the total of the fees deducted (typically grouped into a single expenditure line).

-NOTE: Typically, the named donation option isn't used, since most donations will be contactless card donations which can be claimed under GASDS (removing the need to try and manually track at the point of donation which donor with which card number gave which amount).
+Typically, the named donation option isn't used, since most donations will be contactless card donations, which can be claimed under GASDS (removing the need to try and manually track at the point of donation which donor gave which amount, with which card number).

-Any card donations over £30 are not eligible for GASDS and should be entered instead in the 'Income (other)' section.
+Any card donations over £30 are not eligible for GASDS and should be entered instead 'Income Received' / 'Other income'.

-Note: if you are finding the process of splitting payouts as described above tedious or time-consuming, then we'd recommend you consider option 2 which is far quicker and doesn't require manual data entry.
+If you are finding the process of splitting payouts as described above tedious or time-consuming, then we'd recommend you consider option 2 which is quicker and doesn't require manual data entry.

-Option 2: Adding Square as an account, and uploading and reconciling transactions
+Option 2: Adding Square as a payment processor account, and uploading and reconciling transactions

 Reconciling Square payouts appearing on your main bank account statement

-Note: This first step may temporarily make your account balance of your Square account balance in ExpensePlus go negative (until you upload your Square transactions).
+This first step may temporarily make the balance of your Square account in ExpensePlus go negative (until you upload your Square transactions).

 Reconciling Square transactions

-This means that once you have reconciled Square transactions for the first month, you won't need to manually enter these transactions for future months.
-Instead, you can simply click the 'quick match income' button at the top of the match transactions screen.
+This means that once you have reconciled Square transactions for the first month, you won't need to manually enter these transactions for future months - instead, you can simply click the 'quick match income' button at the top of the match transactions screen.
+See How to Quick Match Income.

 Where transactions haven't been previously reconciled and auto-remembered: